Tap to search

 Start cycling south for your last day on your bike and within a short time you will arrive at Kournas lake, one of very few freshwater lakes on Crete.
-This is a lake of unique natural beauty, with crystal clear waters where you can swim, sunbath, rent canoes, kayaks or pedalos, and later enjoy your lunch at one of the tavernas.
+This is a lake of unique natural beauty, with crystal clear waters where you can swim, sunbath, rent canoes, kayaks or pedalos, and later enjoy your lunch at one of the taverns.
 You then continue on to Rethymno, the provincial capital, which has a long and famous history.
 The city expanded after the Venetian conquest and there is a great deal of period architecture on offer.
 Wander through the old town on the small lanes which meander down to the “Fortezza”, the Venetian citadel.
 Small shops, bars and tavernas complete an atmospheric environment.
 Just don’t forget sample the raki once again together with Greek meze!

 You can enjoy the long beach in front of the town and the walk in the centre.
 Alternatively, cycle to ancient Eleftherna (47Km and +685m) a major archaeological site (city was founded in 9th century BC) and has an amazing museum.
 5Km further up the road and a visit to the 1000 years old Arkadiou monastery (52Km | +770m) where the Greeks blew themselves up so as not to surrender to the Ottomans in 1866.
 Today it is a European Liberty Monument as designated by UNESCO.

 We Greeks don’t like to say goodbye.
 Instead we prefer to say "Εις το επανιδείν" which means that we hope to see you again some time!

 Tours marked with are special prices.

 |Start||End||Max.
 No. Guests||Accommodation||Price p.p.|